Idea

 Context

-In Germany, studies such as the Security Radar by the Friedrich Ebert Foundation reveal a high level of trust in the media alongside heightened anxiety about geopolitical developments.
-This tension - the desire to stay informed vs. the fear of what we might learn - drives the themes of UNGROUND.
+In Germany, studies such as the Security Radar by the Friedrich Ebert Foundation indicate a comparatively high level of trust in the media combined with marked anxiety about geopolitical developments.
+This tension, the desire to stay informed versus the fear of what new information might bring, drives the thematic core of UNGROUND.

 Losing Ground

 The word “Ordnung” implies structure and predictability.
-By scrambling its letters, the installation underscores how the reassurance we seek from news and information often dissipates before we can grasp it.
-Borrowing from Marshall McLuhan’s concept of the “global village,” UNGROUND speaks to the paradox of feeling increasingly connected - yet increasingly anxious.
+By scrambling its letters, the installation underscores how the reassurance we seek in news and information often dissolves before we can grasp it.
+Drawing on Marshall McLuhan’s notion of the “global village”, UNGROUND reflects the paradox of feeling increasingly connected while simultaneously becoming more unsettled.

 Endless Refresh

 Visitors watch as three gobo projectors cast rotating capsules of letters onto a wall.
-These letters swirl unpredictably, much like the endless scroll of headlines in a media feed.
-Sometimes they briefly align to suggest meaning; more often they remain ambiguous, reflecting the elusive nature of “ground truth” in a world saturated with updates.
+The letters swirl unpredictably, much like the endless scroll of headlines in a media feed.
+At times they briefly align and suggest meaning; more often they remain ambiguous, reflecting the elusive nature of “ground truth” in a world saturated with updates.

 Personal Experience

-The project draws on the artist’s personal experience of checking news sites dozens of times a day, which ultimately leads to a profound sense of emptiness rather than control.
-This emotional burnout is at the heart of UNGROUND: by visually fragmenting the ideal of “order,” it invites reflection on how we process (and sometimes drown in) the vast currents of information.
+The project also draws on the artist’s own experience of checking news websites dozens of times a day, a habit that produces not control, but exhaustion and emptiness.
+This emotional burnout lies at the heart of UNGROUND: by visually fragmenting the ideal of order, the work invites reflection on how we process, absorb and sometimes drown in the relentless flow of information.

 Technical Side

-3D-Printed Letters in Capsules Each capsule contains letters with typefaces inspired by actual media logos (a business newspaper, a tabloid, and a local city paper).
-The varied typefaces create slightly different dynamics under rotation.
+Each capsule contains letters in typefaces inspired by real media logos, including a business newspaper, a tabloid and a local city paper.
+The different typefaces generate subtly different movement dynamics when rotated.

-Reflections in Lüdenscheid Projected onto the walls of the abandoned city mall, the projected letters become recognizeble by reading their mirrored versions in the glass windows.
+Projected onto the walls of the abandoned city mall, the letters became legible through their mirrored reflections in the glass windows.

 Photos: Slava Romanov